 Perry Tech’s Electrical Technology program will prepare you for a entry-level position in a trade that’s always in demand.

 In the two-year program, you’ll learn how to install, connect, test, and maintain electrical systems for industrial, commercial, residential, process control, security, and communications.
-The Washington State Department of Labor and Industries recognizes two years of training received from Perry’s Electrical Program toward journeyman certification.
+The Washington State Department of Labor and Industries recognizes two years of training received from Perry’s Electrical Program toward the (01) journeyman certification.

 Electricians work in nearly every industry and with training from Perry Tech, you can choose your career path.
 Work in the construction field, in industrial settings such as manufacturing plants, or for contractors maintaining and repairing existing electrical systems.